 Research considered “successful” typically concludes with the publishing of papers.
 Less attention is paid to how, and indeed if, those findings are made visible and accessible to those tasked with decision-making.
 Further, those working in delivering health care are often not aware of new interventions and have no means to determine if they would bring benefit to their community.
 Health researchers, decision-makers and implementers need to work together better to ensure that research evidence can be taken up into policy and practice at all levels.

-ARCH aims to bring together researchers, implementors and policymakers to address these gaps in research uptake to both, conduct research to better understand this landscape, and to develop mechanisms to bridge these gaps.
+ARCH aims to bring together researchers, implementors and policymakers to address these gaps in research uptake to both conduct research to better understand this landscape, and to develop mechanisms to bridge these gaps.

-In doing so, we aim to:
+In doing so, ARCH aims to: